ingenuitybytes/reinhard/README.md

 # REINHARD
-A discord bot created with python
+A discord bot created with Python.